System Design Space

 Bridge to production

-The Caffe2 merge and PyTorch 1.0 release with TorchScript/JIT improve the path from research code to production services.
+The Caffe2 merge and the PyTorch 1.0 release with TorchScript/JIT make the path from research code to real services much clearer.

 2019